HORSE FEED & SUPPLEMENTS FOR The Colic-prone horse

 In the simplest sense, colic is abdominal pain that can range from very mild to life threatening.
 Generally, colic can be classified as a result of impaction, as spasmodic or as tympanitic (gaseous).

-Any horse can suffer from colic, although some appear more prone to the condition.
+Any horse can suffer from colic, but some appear more prone to the condition.
 The following have been identified as risk factors:

 - Sudden dietary changes